 Before discussing the more ‘traditional’ student marketing methods, it is only right that we discuss how student marketing has been impacted by the tragic Covid-19 pandemic.

-With social distancing, many of the best methods of marketing to students (such as face-to-face marketing) are currently unavailable.
+With lockdowns and social distancing, many of the best methods of marketing to students (such as face-to-face marketing) are currently unavailable.
 Furthermore, digital marketing budgets have been cut, and some forms of influencer marketing are much more difficult than they were before.

 - Virtual conferences & tradeshows